utsavraj/FindingWaldo/README.md

 ## Data Preparation
 * Custom Dataset of Where's Waldo picture was created using Google, Tumblr and other resources.
-  * Located in folder named *UnlabelledData*
+  * Located in folder named *object_detection/data/images*
+  * In order to train a strong model:
    * The target (Wally) varies in size (a scaling issue)
    * Images have repeating patterns of differing significance (red & white stripes present on other objects)
    * There is occlusion (where Wally is partially blocked from view by other scene objects)
-  * The training set is unbalanced (most image portions don’t contain Wally)
+   * Converting images to black-white and grayscale.

 * The data was labelled using [LabelImg](https://github.com/tzutalin/labelImg)
   * While labelling data, try to cover using the rectangle all the distinctive features of Waldo.